 In order to pay your rent to your landlord and make payments for other regular bills it is usually cheaper and more convenient to make payments by direct debit, in order to do this you need access to a transactional bank account, if you do not have a bank account and anticipate you may have problems opening a bank account, please contact Margo on 0345 6077117.

 If you are being migrated on to Universal Credit from your existing benefits, there may be a gap between your final payment of the existing benefit and your first Universal Credit payment.
 You may be able to claim a universal credit advance to bridge this gap.
 It will be recoverable from you over 12 months by deductions from your monthly universal credit payments.
-For new claimants any advance needs to be repaid over 6 months.

 To be entitled to Universal Credit you need to have accepted a claimant commitment, if claiming jointly with your partner you both need to accept the claimant commitment.
 The claimant commitment is a record of the requirements you are expected to meet in order to continue to receive Universal Credit.
 It will usually be developed through a face to face meeting with a DWP adviser.